The new event registration system is live!

 • Contact us for personalized help.
 Speak with a skilled and caring oncology nurse navigator or oncology therapist who has experience working with people with lung cancer and their families.nurse w- male w-laptop

-• Attend our Lung Cancer group to meet others facing similar issues.
+• Attend our Lung Cancer Education & Support Group to meet others facing similar challenges.
 An experienced oncology therapist and oncology nurse navigator facilitate this group.
 Caregivers are also welcome to attend.
 The group offers special guest speakers and discussion forums to address topics like these:

 • Available treatments, including surgery, chemotherapy, targeted therapies, and various radiation therapies.